charanya78/citi-tradex/README.md

 - Perform Trade Operations -- Buy/Sell/View history
 - Provide Trade suggestions to novice traders
 - Use Trade visualisations to convey better idea of Trade History
-- Create a Real Life Trade Scenario using dummy status fillers.
+- Create a Real Life Trade Scenario using dummy status fillers

 ## SOFTWARES AND DEVOP TOOLS USED